UAlaska-IT/win_dns/README.md

 Notes:

+* This is a low-level cookbook with precondition that Powershell 5.0 is installed
+  * Custom resources will not work with previous versions of Powershell
-* Windows 2008 requires WMF update
+  * Windows 2008 and 2012 require WMF update to install Powershell 5.0
-* Custom resources typically use raw PowerShell 5.0 scripts for converge and idempotence
+  * Powershell is not installed by this cookbook

 ## Resources